galaxyproject/galaxy-hub/src/news/2020-11-galaxy-update/index.md

 <div class="card-header">[Galaxy Developer Roundtable](/src/community/devroundtable/index.md
 )</div>

-There will be one roundtable meetup this month, on [November 12](/src/events/2020-11-12-dev-roundtable/index.md).
+There will be one roundtable meetup this month, on **[November 12](/src/events/2020-11-12-dev-roundtable/index.md)**.
 Discussion will focus on working with the Galaxy Training Network.
 </div>